phanrahan/magma/docs/circuit_definitions.md

+**NOTE** The combinational and sequential syntax exetensions have only been tested with the "coreir" and "coreir-verilog" compile targets.
+Please set `output="coreir-verilog"` or `output="coreir"` when calling `m.compile` to use this feature.

 # Combinational Circuit Definitions
 Circuit defintions can be marked with the `@m.circuit.combinational` decorator.
 This introduces a set of syntax level features for defining combinational magma